kbooms/kb-taskapp/README.md

 I'm building a Terminal based task list application.
 I want to be able to run this at a command line or to be able to compile into it's own Terminal based application.

+Feel free to clone and try the application yourself
+1. To run the application open a Terminal window or Command Prompt
+2. Verify that you're in the project root folder
+3. Run the command `java -jar taskmin.jar`

+If you need help enter `3` at the main menu

+---
 ## Application Requirements
 1. The application creates numbered, editable task lists.
 2. The application saves and loads lists as/from text files (.txt)